ec429/passacaglia/README.md

 Dependencies
 ------------

-Passacaglia requires Python.
-It is written for Python 2.7, but shouldn't be difficult to port to Python 3.
+Passacaglia requires Python; it will run on both Python 2.7 and Python 3.6.
 All library functions used come from the Python Standard Library.